 7. Find the right conveyancer

 Speaking of which, you’ll need to instruct a conveyancer throughout the process.
 You need to be certain that all the legal paperwork is done properly and for this you’ll need a solicitor or licensed conveyancer.
-Your mortgage adviser or lender can help you to find the right one if you don’t have any recommendations from family or friends.

 8. Exchange contracts